navigators-exploration-team/recursive-mastermind-zkApp/README.md

   - **`stepProgram.test.ts`**: Contains unit tests for the `StepProgram` methods, ensuring the zkProgram generates proofs correctly and maintains the game state accurately.

   - **`utils.test.ts`**: Provides unit tests for the functions in `utils.ts`, ensuring each logic component works correctly before integration into the zkApp.
 This helps catch issues early and improves overall reliability.

+  - **`testUtils.test.ts`**: Contains unit tests for the functions in `testUtils.ts`, ensuring each logic component works correctly before integration into the zkApp.
+This helps catch issues early and improves overall reliability.

+- **`constants.ts`**: Contains constants used in the zkApp, such as `MAX_ATTEMPT`, and `PER_ATTEMPT_GAME_DURATION` which are essential for maintaining the game rules and logic.

 - **`index.ts`**: Serves as the entry point, importing and exporting all essential smart contract classes for the zkApp(s).